uruvelakassapa/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

     To be able to cultivate mettā, you first need to familiarize yourself with what a hateful or resistant mind actually is: an ambiguous "cloud" that looms overhead despite whatever you might do.
 That's the third satipaṭṭhāna, and it's not the same as allowing hateful *thoughts* to persist (which should not be done, as the Buddha said).
 You'll only be able to see that hateful mind for what it is if you don’t jump into action in response to it, which includes what you seem to be describing as "cultivating mettā."

     Mettā is about completely dispelling that cloud on the basis of seeing it clearly, not just maneuvering around it or compensating for it on a superficial level.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1iydjbb/how_should_we_interpret_an_5161_the_subduing_of/mflqnpz/)** _2025-03-02 13:47:53 *(in reply to a comment not included)*:

+    >And then you try to get rid of the mood, by replacing it with another mood, which requires thinking thoughts of goodwill?

+    No, that's the point.
+Thinking thoughts of goodwill won't lead you to a mind of mettā, because the mind (citta) and thoughts constitute two separate domains without a direct connection.
+The stock brahmavihāra description quite clearly says that one pervades the whole world with a *mind* (citta) of mettā, karuṇa, etc.

+    Practically, the distinction is that with a mind of mettā, you wouldn't wish harm on another even if they were to harm or kill you and everyone close to you, while being fully aware of what that person did.
+Someone whose practice consists of thinking thoughts of goodwill must cover up and ignore the negative while focusing on the positive.
+That only works up to a certain point and is doomed to fail long before it comes to such extreme scenarios.

+    >But also "seeing it clearly" what does that mean?

+    It means you've been keeping the precepts consistently, not engaging or delighting in sensuality, and not delighting in company, and the phenomenon of the mind has become apparent as a result.
+You're able to see pressure *as such*, and you see that you have a clear choice in following that pressure (including by thought) or not.
+Whereas before your only two options were acting out of the pressure or ignoring it through distraction.

+    You can't develop mettā or any other form of mental cultivation unless you go through that training that reveals the mind, since all you will see and be able to work with is your thoughts and the secondary feelings that they arouse, i.e., distractions that leave the underlying aversion unchanged.

+    > How do you ensure you arent just ignoring angry thoughts out of aversion?
+Is it possible to try to get rid of the angry mood for aversive reasons?

+    Such mistakes can only happen if you haven't fulfilled the necessary training and therefore don't see the mind clearly.
+Otherwise, you would be aware of the aversion as such.

 ---